New Jersey Governor Advocating for Massachusetts to Pass Sports Betting Bill

 The House bill taxes online sports betting revenue at 15% and retail at 12.5%.

-College sports betting is allowed with the House bill and also doesn’t have the advertising restrictions in the Senate version.
-Players would also be allowed to deposit funds into their sportsbook account with a credit card.
+College sports betting is allowed with the House bill, and advertising restrictions are not included in the Senate version.
+Players would also be allowed to deposit funds into their sportsbooks' account with a credit card.

 Massachusetts lawmakers project $35 million in tax revenue, but it will now come down to the Senate and House to work through the differences in the conference committee to work on a compromise to legalize sports betting.

-If the lawmakers can agree to terms, the bill can be sent to Gov. Charlie Baker to be signed into law.
+If lawmakers agree to the terms, the bill can be sent to Gov. Charlie Baker for signature.

-Baker has been an advocate for sports betting, even mentioning during last NFL season the state was missing out on potential revenue without a legalized sports betting market.
+Baker has been an advocate for sports betting, even mentioning during the last NFL season, the state was missing out on potential revenue without a legalized sports betting market.